arazd/ProgressivePrompts/README.md

 | col 1 is |  left-aligned | $1600    |
 | col 2 is |    centered   |   $12.   |
 | col 3 is | right-aligned |    $1    |
-## :zap: How to run

 **Note**: if you have any questions about the paper or code, please contact Anastasia Razdaibiedina (anastasia.razdaibiedina[at]mail.utoronto.ca) or open an issue.